micmejia/bible-dump/NKJV/Genesis/Gen 20.md

 Now Abraham said of Sarah his wife, "She _is_ my sister."
 And Abimelech king of Gerar sent and took Sarah.

 ###### 3
-But God came to Abimelech in a dream by night, and said to him, "Indeed you _are_ a dead man because of the woman whom you have taken, for she _is_ [^a]a man's wife."
+But God came to Abimelech in a dream by night, and said to him, "Indeed you _are_ a dead man because of the woman whom you have taken, for she _is_ a man's wife."

 ###### 4
 But Abimelech had not come near her; and he said, "Lord, will You slay a righteous nation also?

 ###### 5
 Did he not say to me, 'She _is_ my sister'?
 And she, even she herself said, 'He _is_ my brother.'
-In the [^b]integrity of my heart and innocence of my hands I have done this."
+In the integrity of my heart and innocence of my hands I have done this."

 ###### 6
 And God said to him in a dream, "Yes, I know that you did this in the integrity of your heart.
 For I also withheld you from sinning against Me; therefore I did not let you touch her.